-Tutors and staff suspecting or hearing a complaint of abuse will follow the procedures below.
+Tutors and staff suspecting or hearing a complaint of abuse will follow the procedures below:

-- Upon the receipt of any information from a child, or if any person has suspicions that a child may be at risk of harm, or - If anyone observes injuries that appear to be non-accidental, or - Where a child or young person makes a direct allegation or discloses that they have been abused, or - Makes an allegation against a member of staff:
+- Upon the receipt of any information from a child, or if any person has suspicions that a child may be at risk of harm, or - If anyone observes injuries that appear to be non-accidental, or - Where a child or young person makes a direct allegation or discloses that they have been abused, or - Makes an allegation against a member of staff they must record what they have seen, heard or know accurately at the time the event occurs, and share their concerns immediately with the Designated Person and agree action to take.
+Communication must be by email to email address for The Designated Safeguarding Lead which is detailed above and must have 'Urgent Safeguarding Concern' in the subject line.